scikit-rf/scikit-rf/doc/source/tutorials/networks.rst

 	In [21]: terminated_tee = rf.connect(tee,1,delayshort,0)

-Note that this function takes into account port impedances, and if connecting ports have different port impedances an appropriate impedance mismatch is inserted.
+Note that this function takes into account port impedances.
+If two connected ports have different port impedances,  an appropriate impedance mismatch is inserted.

 Interpolation and Stitching
 -----------------------------